 Our course is a hands-on, practical approach to learning what being a journalist in today’s world is all about.
 Each year has been carefully designed to provide you with all the skills and knowledge needed to break into the industry.
 Here is the course overview broken down by year.

-We will teach you how to write news, reviews and features as you develop your writing skills across multiple platforms.
+We will teach you how to develop your writing skills by writing news across multiple platforms.
 You will also examine how the modern media in Britain works as you develop research and analytical skills.

-You will begin to explore working not just in words but pictures, as we cover basic video equipment and editing software.
-Production software will also be introduced.
-We will also cover essential media law and public affairs, which are two vital NCTJ examinations.
+You will begin to explore working not just in words but pictures and video, as we introduce you to how to film and edit stories on your mobile phone.
+We will also cover essential media law, public affairs and journalism ethics, all vital NCTJ examinations.

 In the second year we will prepare you for further important NCTJ exams, including studying shorthand to 100 words per minute.

-You will also take part in live broadcast exercises, as well as studying vital media marketing and data journalism tools, providing you with an all-round knowledge of the trade.
-Finally you will write a dissertation which can either be creative or theoretical.
+You will also take a deeper dive into broadcast journalism, as well as studying vital media marketing and data journalism tools, providing you with an all-round knowledge of the trade.
+Finally you will write a dissertation or produce a journalism project to show off everything you have learnt throughout your degree.